kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ### Chat with Jorge Tuesday 19th

+- I'm still not clear about what to do about getting my devices analyzed for the police.
+- We will make a decision on [21st March](#cyber-expert) about who to go with.

 ??? note "Chat with Jorge 19th March"
     [19/03/2024, 02:51:06] Niramisa Weiss: Is 22nd ok Jorge?</br>
     [19/03/2024, 02:51:14] Niramisa Weiss: In the morning</br>